2011 National League Division Series: Game 4

 The Diamondbacks knocked in ten runs—eight on four homers—to force a decisive Game 5.

 The Brewers scored early in the first inning on Ryan Braun's RBI double.
 But the D-backs fought back in the bottom half on Ryan Roberts' grand slam and Chris Young's solo homer.
 The Brewers scored two more runs on George Kottaras' RBI groundout in the second and Jerry Hairston Jr.'s RBI double in the third.
 The D-backs answered with Collin Cowgill's two-run single in the bottom of the third.
 Both starters were ineffective as each pitched only three innings, but the two homers allowed by Randy Wolf made the most difference, putting the Brewers into an early 7–3 hole.

 The Brewers continued scoring on Corey Hart's sacrifice fly in the sixth and Carlos Gómez's two-run homer.
 But the D-backs also scored three more runs on Aaron Hill's solo home run in the sixth and Young's two-run homer, his second of the night, in the seventh.
-Closer J. J. Putz pitched a scoreless ninth to seal the win for the D-backs.
+Micah Owings got the win for the D-backs with two scoreless innings of relief, and closer J. J. Putz pitched a scoreless ninth to seal the win for the D-backs.